Complementarity and Identification

 Relatedly, responses to a treatment may differ among subpopulations defined by observable covariates.
 Many recent experimental studies have discussed the importance of treatment effect heterogeneity between subgroups \citep{djebbari2008heterogeneous, bitler2006mean, bitler2008distributional, bitler2014can, feller2009beyond}.
-I show how qualitative information about such treatment effect heterogeneity leads naturally to supermodular instrumental variables, which can help narrow the bounds on average treatment effects in the same manner as a traditional instrumental variable or a monotone instrumental variable.\footnote{See \cite{manski2000monotone} and section \ref{instrumental variables}.} Supermodular instrumental variables can be applied in the case of a single treatment or multiple treatments, making them a potentially valuable addition to the range of identifying assumptions available to applied researchers.
-I demonstrate their utility in the empirical illustration in section \ref{emp}.
+Qualitative information about such treatment effect heterogeneity leads naturally to supermodular instrumental variables, which can help narrow the bounds on average treatment effects in the same manner as a traditional instrumental variable or a monotone instrumental variable.\footnote{See \cite{manski2000monotone} and section \ref{instrumental variables}.} Supermodular instrumental variables can be applied in the case of a single treatment or multiple treatments, making them a potentially valuable addition to the range of identifying assumptions available to applied researchers.

 While the bulk of the paper focuses on identification using non--experimental data, the assumptions developed in this paper can be applied in the evaluation of complex randomized controlled trials (RCTs) involving multiple treatments.
-In a discussion of program evaluation, \cite{heckman1997making} note that, even in an RCT, many parameters of interest are not point--identified, such as the proportion of the population receiving a treatment who benefit from the treatment. \citeauthor{heckman1997making} observe that classical probability inequalities like the Fr\'{e}chet–-Hoeffding copula bounds are not very informative.
-The structural supermodularity and submodularity assumptions I introduce have implications for the entire distribution of treatment effects, so they can be used to obtain stronger bounds.
+The structural assumptions introduced can be used to obtain stronger bounds on the (partially identified) distribution of treatment effects.
 Since average treatment effects are identified in this context, the supermodularity or submodularity of average effects can be established, and this can be used to provide some justification for the stronger structural assumptions.
 Similarly, the validity of supermodular instrumental variable assumptions can be established and used to justify stronger \textit{quantile supermodular instrumental variable} assumptions, which can also be applied in the case of a single treatment.